-In this article, we will discuss the most important HTTP Status Codes to improve SEO.
+In this article, we will discuss the most critical HTTP Status Codes to improve technical SEO.

 It is critical to use the appropriate HTTP status codes to inform both people searching for your site and the server of the correct situation.